 Titanium and Dental Implants

 Tooth loss has several causes, including gum disease, tooth decay, facial trauma and more.
 No matter how you lose your teeth, the effects are all the same.
 Tooth loss makes once simple tasks like eating and speaking more difficult.
 Your smile deteriorates, as does your confidence.
 Your jawbone begins to change shape, altering your bite.
-Previously, missing teeth have been replaced with bridges or dentures.
+Previously, missing teeth have been replaced with dental bridges or dentures.
 At Rogue Valley Dental Center, we offer the latest in tooth replacement technology, dental implants.
 Moreover, one of the integral components of dental implants is their titanium posts.

 Dental implants are the latest option available for replacing missing teeth, providing a revolutionary alternative to bridges and dentures.
 They consist of small titanium posts, which are surgically implanted into the jaw.
 As you heal from surgery, your bone begins to fuse to the posts, a process known as osseointegration.
 Successful osseointegration stabilizes the posts within your jaw, essentially turning them into stable roots that are used to support your replacement crowns, holding them securely in place.
 Implants can be used to replace any number of missing teeth, from one tooth to all of them.
 Caring for dental implants like natural teeth, is crucial because dental implants are permanent.

 Why Titanium for Implants?